williamnguyen-activecyber/okta.github.io/_source/_use_cases/mfa/index.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-In this guide, we’ll show you how to add multi-factor authentication to your app with the Okta Platform.
+In this guide, we’ll show you how to add multi-factor authentication to your app with Okta.

-The Okta Platform gives you the flexibility to deploy Okta’s built-in factors, or integrate with existing tokens.
+Okta gives you the flexibility to deploy our built-in factors, or integrate with existing tokens.
 Native factors include SMS, and the Okta Verify app for iOS and Android.
 Integrations include Google Authenticator, RSA SecurID, Symantec VIP, and Duo Security.